mricon/b4/docs/contributor/overview.rst

 .. warning::

-  This is a very new set of features and should be considered experimental.
-While a lot of work has gone into making sure that your git tree is not harmed in any way, it is best to always have backups and to always check things with ``--dry-run`` when that option is available.
+  This is a fairly new set of features and can still be buggy or do something unexpected.
+While a lot of work has gone into making sure that your git tree is not harmed in any way, it is best to have backups and to always check things with ``--dry-run`` when that option is available.

   If you come across a bug or unexpected behaviour, please report the problem to the Tools mailing list.